maxent-ai/zeroshot_topics/README.rst

 Roadmap
 -------

-Some things that i plan to add in the coming days:
+Some things that i plan to add in the coming days, if there's some interest in this work by the community.

 - Support custom keyword extractors.
 - Support Custom Knowledge-graphs & taxonomy.
 - Support Custom Zeroshot-classifiers in the pipeline.
 - Add Usecase examples & improve documentation.
+- Optimise the overall library and make it a faster.
+- Support Long Text documents.

 License
 -------